chrsoo/pid-fan-controller/README.md

 ### Sourcing

-Biggest challenge is to source electronic components without paying high unit costs for low volumes and without incurring signficant surcharges from courier services.
+Biggest challenge for a small hobby project is to source electronic components without paying high unit costs for low volumes and without incurring signficant surcharges from courier services.

 Prices vary signficantly between vendors of the same component as buying in bulk and reselling with a very high markup seems to be a dominant business model.
 It is very easy to tricked into paying too much for a component.

+#### Kits

-Many of the components came from a single starter kit:
+Several of the componentsin in this project came from a single starter kit:

 * [BOJACK 37](https://www.amazon.de/dp/B09DCB5D9N?psc=1&ref=ppx_yo2ov_dt_b_product_details) (€14.28)

- I particularily like the 12V-5/3.3V DC power converter.
  The resistor came from an old kit not documented here.
+I particularily like the 12V-5/3.3V DC power converter in the BOJACK 37 kit.

 #### Components